This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Their BayEstimator tool is a great way to see what keywords people are using to find that particular item on eBay (like Dreamsicles) — which helps you when naming your item on eBay.
 Plus, it gives you the best categories and subcategories that you might want to list your item in.

 David Steiner’s Ebay Auction Calendar is a great way to see — at a glance — the best and worst days to list your auction items on eBay.
 On the day you’re planning to list your items for sale, be sure to take a look here first.
 You can see whether it would be best to have a 3-day, 5-day, 7-day or 10-day auction, based on prior sales on that very day of the month in prior years.
+(TIP: Sunday is the best day of the week to end an online auction!)

 For even greater detail — including the best time to end an eBay auction on each day of the week — check out David’s summary by day & time.
 It’s even broken down by category!